cptMoonDog/moon-dog-technologies/README.md

 Herein you will find a full featured suite of navigational software built in the [kOS](https://KSP-KOS.github.io/KOS) framework, and features and utilities to accompany the instructional videos on [YouTube](https://www.youtube.com/channel/UCXrQZx4C1a3GPn7DXkyWhfw).

-For more information, be sure to check out the [wiki](https://github.com/cptMoonDog/moon-dog-technologies/wiki).

 Quickstart
 ==========

 Set your kOS core boot file to `ish.ks` to start in interactive mode.
-Once at the prompt, type `setup-launch` or `display commands` to get an idea how it works.
+Once at the prompt, type `help`.

 Non-interactive mode has multiple entry points.
 If you know your way around kOS, start in the `boot` folder.
   - `lv.ks`